-Developers often ask an Information Developer to edit a blog that they have written and placed in the https://github.com/rackerlabs/docs-developer-blog repository.
-Blogs in this repository are published to the Rackspace Developer Blog site at https://developer.rackspace.com/blog/.
+Developers often ask an Information Developer to edit a blog post that they wrote and pushed to the https://github.com/rackerlabs/docs-developer-blog repository.
+Posts in this repository are published to the Rackspace Expert Insights Blog site at https://developer.rackspace.com/blog/.

-This topic provides additional guidelines specific to writing blogs for the Rackspace Developer Blog site.
+This topic provides additional guidelines specific to writing posts for the Rackspace Expert Insights Blog site.

 Before you start writing, consider the following questions:

-What is the goal of this developer blog?
+What is the goal of this Expert Insights post?
 Describe it in two sentences or less.

 Is it to be helpful and answer a question or offer how-to information?

-What is the significance of the content of the blog?
+What is the significance of the content of the post?
 Is it how to use a new offering?
 How is it helpful to customers?
 Does it frame our expertise is a new way?

-Explain how the content of the blog aligns with, supports, or strengthens Rackspace’s current business priorities and strategy.
+Explain how the content of the post aligns with, supports, or strengthens Rackspace’s current business priorities and strategy.

-Who is the target audience for this blog?
+Who is the target audience for this post?

-What specific customer problems or pain points does the blog address?
+What specific customer problems or pain points does the post address?
 Provide names of customers willing to be references in support of the post.

-Does the blog describe how to use something that Rackspace provides that it does better than the competition or that no other competitor offers?
-Does the blog provide quantifiable and defensible information (such as performance metrics) showing the Rackspace edge over the competition?
+Does the post describe how to use something that Rackspace provides that it does better than the competition or that no other competitor offers?
+Does the post provide quantifiable and defensible information (such as performance metrics) showing the Rackspace edge over the competition?
 If yes, explain.

 When you write your content, we recommend the following rules of thumb: